YecineA/elb-authentication-cognito/README.md

 https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-elb-load-balancer.html

 **At this point, you should have a Cloudformation template deployed and a CNAME created for your website pointing to your ALB.
 Before going further, you should check that your website is accessible.
 Browse to https://yourwebsite.com (replace yourwebsite.com by your CNAME).
 Please note the Login button will not force you to authenticate yet.
 This part will be covered below.
-(PS: Do not spoil yourself and do not click on the button yet :) )

 ### **Configure Cognito User pool**